 The output should look like this:

 Congrats, You did it.
-You wrote your first actual program, saved it to a file, and executed it like a boss!
+You wrote a Python program, saved it to a file, and executed it like a boss!
 Don’t celebrate too hard, though.
 You don’t want to develop Python software using Notepad or other simple text editors.
-What you really want is an IDE: an Integrated Development Environment.
+What you really want is a Python IDE: an Integrated Development Environment.
 Sounds scary, but it’s not!